keith/lsp_spinner.nvim/README.md

 ## lsp_status

-Retreive the status of [nvim](https://neovim.io/)'s builtin LSP clients.
+Nvim plugin to retrieve the name of the running LSP client(s) and display a spinner when a job is in progress.

 ### install